maybebyte/anthesis/self-host-guide.md

 # So you want to self-host

 That's great!
 You're on your way to becoming more free and tech literate.
-Note that this page is meant to be an overview and not an exhaustive list of what's involved in self-hosting.
+In addition, you'll develop a working understanding of various subjects you may not have encountered otherwise.

-Self-hosting usually necessitates the command line, though it's not as bad as people think.
+As a forewarning, self-hosting usually necessitates the command line, though it's not as bad as people think.
 For whatever reason, people get intimidated when they're at a shell prompt when it's a skill to be developed like anything else.
-I got where I am by stumbling in the right direction and there's no shame in that.
+Learning often consists of stumbling in the right direction, especially when first cultivating a skill, and there's no shame in that.
 Making mistakes is all part of the process.

 If essential shell commands like `ls` and `cd` aren't in your